 Step 2: Exclude known ransomware file types (optional)

 (Code42 for Enterprise only)

 As a precaution before restoring files, remove from existing archives the file that was the source of the infection as well as files with known ransomware file extensions.
 Removing these files helps ensure that you are not re-introducing infected files when you restore.

 Step 3: Prepare a new device

-Work with your security team to follow your organization's process for obtaining a new device after a ransomware attack.
+Work with your security team or follow your organization's process to obtain a new device after a ransomware attack.

 Rather than attempting to remove the infection from the affected device, Code42 recommends that you quarantine the device and prepare a new device to replace the old device.
 As creators of ransomware become more adept at engineering their tools, it is best to ensure that the device you are restoring to is completely free of infection.

 (Code42 for Enterprise only)

 If you are replacing a Windows device, and you used Microsoft's User State Migration Tool (USMT) to save Windows settings on the old device, you use Code42 to migrate Windows user profiles and data.